-City of Bangor, Community Connector is required by the Federal Transit Administration (FTA) to develop and implement a Public Transportation Agency Safety Plan (PTASP) based on being the recipient of federal funding.
-The plan outlines in detail how Community Connector will develop and implement a Safety Management System (SMS).
-This is to include such items as safety performance targets, safety management policy, safety risk management, safety assurance, and safety promotion.
-The intent of the plan is to improve public transportation safety and provide the Community Connector with a structure for understanding and addressing safety risks through proactive and timely data-driven organizational decision making.
+The Community Connector is a recipient of federal funding and is required to update our PTASP plan annually.
+The plan outlines in detail how a Safety Management System (SMS) will be developed and implemented.
+This includes items such as, safety performance targets, safety management policy, safety assurance, and safety promotion.
+The intent is improve public transportation safety and prove the Community Connector with a structure for understanding and addressing safety risks through proactive and timely data driven organizational decision making.
+This item was reviewed internally, including by Transit Drivers, prior to going before Council with suggested changes to the plan.